XhenryZhang/XhenryZhang/README.md

 - 👋 Hi, I’m @XhenryZhang
-- 👀 I’m interested in programming languages and runtime systems
+- 👀 I’m interested in programming languages, operating systems, and runtime systems
-- 🌱 I’m currently learning Go and Ruby
+- 🌱 I’m currently learning Go, Rust, and Linux
 - 💞️ I’m looking to collaborate on Henry Website 2019
-- 📫 How to reach me : idk
+- 📫 How to reach me : https://www.linkedin.com/in/xinyi-zhang1230/

 <!---
 XhenryZhang/XhenryZhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.